One-Bedroom ApartmentsFlatbush, Brooklyn

 Frequently Asked Questions

-Is Flatbush a good neighborhood for one-bedroom apartment hunters?
+Is Flatbush actually a good fit for someone looking for a one-bedroom apartment?

 Check a specific Flatbush address